Quick Guide to Ideal Thumbnail Size for YouTube

 - The minimum size is 640 pixels wide

 YouTube thumbnails feature prominently on the site.
 It is, after all, primarily a visual service.
 The thumbnails serve as the visual preview or featured image, much like a book cover, and can make the difference between someone clicking on your video or someone else’s.
 That’s true for search results, but it’s especially true for anyone browsing YouTube.
 If you have attention-grabbing YouTube video thumbnails, you’re more likely to catch the attention of anyone scrolling by.
 And that means more traffic and more potential subscribers to your channel.
 In other words, YouTube thumbnails are important, and there are good reasons to take control of them and not just use whatever YouTube chooses automatically.

 With the enormous volume of videos that show up in search results and recommended lists, having a clear and compelling thumbnail image is one way you can have your video stand out and attract more viewers.
-So here’s a guide to making the most of YouTube thumbnail images, including the best dimensions, filetypes, and best practices.
+So here’s a guide to making the most of YouTube thumbnail images, including the ideal YouTube thumbnail size, the best file formats to upload, how to upload custom thumbnails, and YouTube thumbnail best practices.

 Here’s the quick version for the best dimensions to use for the YouTube thumbnail image.

-Image Files Formats: JPG, JPEG, GIF, PNG, BMP
+- Image Files Formats: JPG, JPEG, GIF, PNG, BMP, and WebP

 Read on for a more detailed explanation and a guide on how to enable and use custom YouTube thumbnail images.